dianakorka/Data-Science-in-R/rfile/Diff_in_diff.md

 ## Panel with swingers and using “age” as a covariate (conditional parallel trends)

-We can add age because did not change with the Ukraine-Russian war, but we will model it as a quadratic function.
+We can add age because it did not change with the Ukraine-Russian war, but we will model it as a quadratic function.

+In the results from the code below we can see that age as a control variable is multi-collinear.

 ``` r
 feols(